 5.3.
-Before You Start, Check Your Vehicle (Pre-trip Inspection)
+Before You Start, Check Your Vehicle (Pre-loading 360 Walk-around Inspection)

 Before any petroleum driver starts out to either pick up or deliver a load, they must ensure that their truck and trailer are in the proper condition.
 Drivers should follow their company policies and procedures or provincial requirements to check the vehicle both inside and out.
 Any defects must be recorded on the company vehicle inspection report and corrected prior to leaving.